eorroe/NodeList.js/README.md

 # Examples Uses:

-**ATTENTION**: Use any browser with the all DOM properties on the prototype I'm using chrome 43+.
+**ATTENTION**: Use a browser with all the DOM properties on their prototype, I'm using chrome 43+.

 First let's consider that this line is being used in the following: `$ = document.querySelectorAll.bind(document);`.